The S/N of COS observations in calcos

 positions for each CENWAVE

-setting of the COS FUV detector is required unless a strong scientific justification to do otherwise is provided in Phase I. Using multiple FP-POS
+setting of the COS FUV detector is required unless a strong scientific justification to do otherwise is provided in Phase I. (There is no such requirement for NUV observations.)
+Using multiple FP-POS

 positions improves the limiting S/N and minimizes the effects of flat-field artifacts.
 The use of multiple FP-POS

 positions is especially important for the FUV detector as the fixed pattern noise is larger and more poorly characterized than that of the NUV detector.
 In addition the consistent use of multiple FP-POS positions in the G130M, G140L/800, and G140L/1105 settings will spread the bright geocoronal Lyman-α

 illumination and significantly delay the appearance of gain sag effects.

 Since this simple shift-and-add technique significantly improves the signal-to-noise ratio of the resulting spectrum, and will extend the lifetime of the COS FUV detector, the use of multiple FP-POS for each CENWAVE setting is required for FUV science observations.
 Proposers using the FUV channel of COS, but who do not intend to use all four FP-POS settings for each CENWAVE setting, must justify their observing strategy in their Phase I proposals.
 A modest reduction in observational overheads will not normally be considered sufficient justification for not using all four FP-POS settings.

 Using all four FP-POS for each CENWAVE can be achieved by using the FP-POS=ALL parameter in APT for each CENWAVE or by spreading out the four FP-POS positions over multiple orbits within a visit for each CENWAVE or over multiple visits to the same target.